MicrosoftDocs/dynamics365smb-docs-pr.nl-be/business-central/across-teams-settings.md

 ms.author: jswymer
 ---

-# Bedrijf en andere instellingen in Teams wijzigen
+# <a name="changing-company-and-other-settings-in-teams" />Bedrijf en andere instellingen in Teams wijzigen

 [!INCLUDE [online_only](includes/online_only.md)]